rake html to create HTML files. These files will be

 $ rake pdf

-First, it generates pandoc’s markdown files under latex
+First, it generates Pandoc’s Markdown files under latex

 {width=10cm height=6cm}

-\end{document}.
+include each individual section.
 It also has \input, which

-inserts helper.tex, in the preamble.
-Two files
+inserts helper.tex in the preamble.
+Both

-main.tex and helper.tex are created by
+main.tex and helper.tex are generated by the

-customize helper.tex by modifying
+can customize helper.tex by modifying

 lib/lib_gen_main_tex.rb.

-Finally, lualatex compiles the main.tex into a pdf
+Finally, LuaLaTeX compiles the main.tex into a PDF

 file.